 I think that coincidences are real and denying their existence stops inquiry and prevents us from expressing our power as a creative force.
-Regardless of what you choose to believe in, try to develop a perspective that makes your life an adventure of discovery so that you can explore hidden jewels that lie within and around you.
-Let the magical threads of synchronicities activate a sense of curiosity and awe.
+Regardless of what you choose to believe in, try to develop a perspective that makes your life an adventure of discovery so that you can explore your capabilities.
+Allow the magic of synchronicities activate a sense of awe.

-Here are some suggestions on how you can devise your own method for interpreting the coincidences that occur in your life:
+Here are some suggestions on how you can develop your own interpretations about the coincidences that occur in your life:

-- Define what a coincidence means to you: As I’ve illustrated in this post, there are different ways to interpret coincidental occurrences.
-You can see it as a “wink from God” or a purely random chance occurrence, or simply a reminder that there is a greater higher force that orchestrates our connectedness.
+1. Define what a coincidence means to you: There are different ways to interpret coincidental occurrences.
+You can see it as a ‘wink from God’ or a purely random chance occurrence, or simply a reminder that there is a greater higher force that orchestrates our connectedness.
 You can figure out your position by reflecting on where you see yourself in the belief continuum – are you more religiously and/or spiritually inclined?
 Or is your reality based on facts and science?
 The bottom line is that there is no right or wrong way of perceiving coincidences.
 No one can really prove mysterious happenings, so whatever you choose to believe is largely based on how you choose to see things and not on a gospel truth.
 In other words, you define your reality based on your personal values and where you see yourself within the grand scheme of things.

-I believe that coincidences and synchronicities are dynamic signs of the existence of an all-encompassing cosmic ocean.
-Like sailors, we need to tap into the wisdom of our intuition to adjust our sails and the course of our ship, based on the ebb and flow of the tides of this ocean.
-Following the trail of clues and hints left by nature will eventually bring us to a place of meaning, purpose, connectedness and beauty.
+Coincidences provide evidence of our significance in the cosmic ocean.
+Like sailors, we need to tap into the wisdom to adjust our sails and the course of our ship, based on the ebb and flow of the tides of this ocean.
+Following the trail of clues left by coincidental events will eventually bring us to a place of meaning and purpose.